 Reason: To aid highways safety ,the free flow of traffic.
 And to protect the amenities of the surrounding area during construction

-Before commencement of demolition and site clearance and after completion of the development, highway condition surveys for highway access routes should be undertaken and a commitment provided to fund the repair of any damage caused by vehicles related to the development.
+Before commencement of demolition and site clearance and after completion of the development, highway condition surveys for highway access routes should be undertaken and details submitted to the Local Planning Authority.
+A commitment shall be provided to fund the repair of any damage caused by vehicles related to the development.

 Reason: To ensure the developer pays for any damage caused to the highways resulting from the approved works.